 Through this initiative, all Singaporeans – even retirees and homemakers – are encouraged to embrace lifelong learning.
 This helps ensure that our population continues to develop the necessary capabilities to remain relevant in a global economy.

-In 2017, close to 90% of bills for inpatient treatments required less than $500 out-of-pocket expenditure after hospitalisation subsidies, MediSave, and MediShield Life.
-For outpatient treatments, Singaporeans can receive up to 70% subsidy for subsidised treatments at specialist outpatient clinics.
-This goes up to 75% for subsidised treatments at polyclinics.
+Singaporeans can receive up to 80% subsidy for hospitalisations, 70% subsidy for subsidised outpatient treatments at specialist outpatient clinics and up to 75% for subsidised treatments at polyclinics.

 Healthcare subsidies ensure that Singaporeans, regardless of income, have access to quality medical care.